 Whether you're using a click track to record music with a friend across the country or winding a pendulum metronome to work out the Suisse Orage passage in Liszt's "Années de pèlerinage," metronomes offer a sonic grid on which you can improvise and improve your playing.

-Find related articles and lots more information on music and technology on the next page.
+Find related articles and lots more information on music and technology below.